Here's what’s open in McLaren Vale and Fleurieu Coast today. A great way to support local.

 Onkaparinga River

-Great for sheltered fishing for bream, mulloway and flathead, particularly around structures
+Great for sheltered fishing for bream, mulloway and flathead, particularly around structures.

 Moana Beach